FredyH/MySQLOO/README.md

 Query:error()
 -- Returns [String]
--- Gets the error caused by the query (if any).
+-- Gets the error caused by the query, or "" if there was no error.

 Query:hasMoreResults()
 -- Returns [Boolean]
--- Returns true if the query still has more data associated with it (which means getNextResults() can be called)
+-- Returns true if the query still has more data associated with it (which means getNextResults() can be called) -- Note: This function works unfortunately different that one would expect.
+-- hasMoreResults() returns true if there is currently a result that can be popped, rather than if there is an -- additional result that has data.
+However, this does make for a nicer code that handles multiple results.
+-- See Examples/multi_results.lua for an example how to use it.

 Query:getNextResults()
 -- Returns [Table]